parse-community/Governance/README.md

 - Vote (if consensus is not reached through discussion)
 - Decision

 Any community member can make a proposal for consideration by the community.
-In order to initiate a discussion about a new idea, submit a pull request or open a topic on discourse for proposals not related to a specific repo.
+In order to initiate a discussion about a new idea, submit a pull request or open a topic on discourse for proposals not related to a specific repository.
 This will prompt a review and, if necessary, a discussion of the idea.

-In general, as long as nobody explicitly opposes a proposal or patch, it is recognised as having the support of the community.
+In general, as long as nobody explicitly opposes a proposal or patch, it is recognized as having the support of the community.
 This is called lazy consensus - that is, those who have not stated their opinion explicitly have implicitly agreed to the implementation of the proposal.

 Lazy consensus is a very important concept within the project.
 It is this process that allows a large group of people to efficiently reach consensus, as someone with no objections to a proposal need not spend time stating their position, and others need not spend time reading such mails.